divmain/js-seed/README.md

 ## The Stack

-Before going any further, you should be introduced to the tools that you have at your disposal.
+Before going any further, take a look at the tools that you have at your disposal.
 If you come across questions that are unanswered in this README, check the following sites for documentation.

 - Build
     - [gulp](http://gulpjs.com/) - a task runner and build tool